red line

 Vagrant is the most configurable option, and easily offers the most direct control over what your server is doing.
 If there’s anything about your project that’s unique or deviates from the basic LAMP stack, you can probably make it work (given a long enough timeline) in Vagrant.

-That’s not to say it’s impossible with the others, but let’s say for instance (random example here) you need to make Wordpress talk to an Elasticsearch service that’s running on the same server:
+That’s not to say it’s impossible with the others, but let’s say for instance (random example here) you need to make WordPress talk to an Elasticsearch service that’s running on the same server:

 • Docker: There’s probably a way to run your searches, but composing your images could be A Task,